mqwilber/2015-04-17-ucsb/lessons/git/git_tutorial.md

 that changed between two commits.

 For large files, the output of `git diff` can be less than helpful.
-If you want to use this command in "real life", check out the command `git difftool` and how to set up an external, graphical viewer for diff-ing.
+If you want to use this command in "real life", check out the command `git difftool` or the GUI [SourceTree](https://www.atlassian.com/software/sourcetree/overview) both which provide graphical viewers for diff-ing.
 Still, this is a reasonable place to start for identifying changes to plain text files.

 >###Exercise 3